-Oxford University's data centres provide an always-on facility for housing vital IT services which the University depends on.
+Oxford University's data centres provide a secure facility for housing vital IT services across the University.

 The University Shared Data Centre (USDC) is the University's state of the art, resilient data centre run by IT Services on behalf of the entire University.
 These facilities are available to departments, faculties and colleges and allow them to physically locate computing equipment in a highly secure and controlled environment.